 MALCOLM LEMYZE, FAVORY RAPHAEL

 The U.S. Preventive Services Task Force (USPSTF) recommends biennial screening mammography for women 50 to 74 years of age.
-B recommendation.

 BRIAN CROWNOVER, null FAAFP, ETHAN ZIMMERMAN